scottsun17/AWSUbuntuSetupWithGUI/README.md

 ![load](https://user-images.githubusercontent.com/42085040/52394652-f8325100-2a78-11e9-909b-9351e130cfe9.PNG)

 11. On the left side Menu, select Connection -> SSH ->Tunnel and we need to do the following:
-   -Source port: can be anything as long as they are not in conflict. we use 8888 here
+   - Source port: can be anything as long as they are not in conflict. we use 8888 here
-   -Destination: It is the Private IPs from your AWS Ubuntu Instance + ":3389" (Dont forget the semicolon ) -See picture below for a more clear view
+   - Destination: It is the Private IPs from your AWS Ubuntu Instance + ":3389" (Dont forget the semicolon )
+   - See picture below for a more clear view
 ![3389](https://user-images.githubusercontent.com/42085040/52394828-c1a90600-2a79-11e9-9ca1-1128be2cc149.PNG)

 12. Click add and it will appear in Forwarded Ports